18F/handbook/_pages/welcome-to-TTS/classes/travel-101.md

 ## Making travel reservations in Concur

 Concur, also known as [travel.gsa.gov](https://travel.gsa.gov), is the system TTS employees use to book official travel and pay for flights.
 Before using it, you&rsquo;ll first need to [apply for access](../first-time-travel-concur-check/).
-You will [complete your profile](../first-time-travel-complete-concur-profile/) after your receive your travel card.
+You will [complete your profile](../first-time-travel-complete-concur-profile/) after you receive your travel card.

 ## Booking your hotel and paying for official expenses using the GSA Travel card